Mortgage Lending FAQ

 Q: Why types of loans do you offer?

-A: We offer the following home loan options: conventional fixed-rate loans, adjustable rate mortgages, Federal Housing Administration (FHA) loans, Veterans Administration (VA) loans, construction loans, One-Time Close construction to permanent loans, physician loans, land loans, USDA/rural development loans, warrantable condo loans, jumbo loans, investment property loans and refinance loans.
+A: We offer the following home loan options: conventional fixed-rate loans, adjustable rate mortgages, Federal Housing Administration (FHA) loans, Veterans Administration (VA) loans, construction loans, physician loans, land loans, USDA/rural development loans, warrantable condo loans, jumbo loans, investment property loans and refinance loans.

 Q: How do I get a loan to build a new home?